The Floating Admiral: Literary significance and criticism

+These members of the (London) Detection Club collaborate with skill in a piece of detection rather more tight-knit than one had a right to expect.
+There is enough to amuse and to stimulate detection; and the Introduction by Dorothy Sayers and supplements by critics and solvers give an insight into the writers' thoughts and modes of work.

 Plot summary

 On a drifted boat, the body of Admiral Penistone is found.
 Last night, he had dinner with his niece in the house of the vicar.
 Afterwards he used his own boat to navigate over the river to his home.
 However, the boat on which the admiral is found is not his property, but is owned by the vicar.
 The admiral was stabbed by a knife or a dagger, but there is no blood on the floor.
 Furthermore, the mooring line has been cut.